rogeralmeida/rogeralmeida.github.io/_posts/2015-01-12-illusion-of-competence.markdown

 title: "Illusion of Competence"
 date: 2015-01-12 14:15:16 -0200
 cover_picture: "/images/responsive/element5-digital-352043.png"
+image: "/images/responsive/element5-digital-352043.png"
 comments: true
 categories:
 ---

 I did the [Cousera's](https://www.coursera.org/) course [Learning How to Learn: Powerful mental tools to help you master tough subjects](https://www.coursera.org/course/learning).
-It was a pleasant course with many useful informations and a lot of useful techniques to speed up my learning ability.
+It was a pleasant course with many useful information and a lot of useful techniques to speed up my learning ability.
 One point that caught my attention was the Illusion Of Competence and I would like to share with you how I added this knowledge to my day.
 <!--more-->